 You are watching an optimisation algorithm come up with the stiffest design completely automatically.

-The outcome is greatest stiffness shape possible for a given amount of material.
-And amazingly it’s a nuanced truss that isn’t far removed from the look of most motorway bridges.
+The outcome is the stiffest shape possible for a given amount of material.
+Amazingly, it’s a nuanced truss that isn’t far removed from the look of most motorway bridges.
 That’s pretty reassuring, actually.
-The engineeringy name for this process is ‘topology optimisation’ – essentially making the best use of space for structures.
-It’s been the aim of structural engineers since their existence and evolutionary algorithms are a modern development to help this.

-I’m going to be investigating the technology next term for my final year project.
-I’m not quite sure what precisely I’ll be doing yet so if you have any knowledge or suggestions in this area I’d love to hear from you (email or twitter).
+I’m investigating this technology for my masters project, particularly the compromises needed in manufacturing them with 3d printing.
+If you have any knowledge or suggestions in this area I’d love to hear from you (email or twitter).

 This sample 2D image was made with ToPy – open source Python Topology Optimisation code.